iqra-fatima765/DevSecOps-Jenkins-Security-Pipeline/README.md

 ---

-# ⚠️ Disclaimer

-This lab is intended for **educational and authorized security testing purposes only**.

-All security testing activities should be performed only on systems, applications, and environments for which proper authorization has been obtained.

----

 # ⭐ Conclusion

 This lab provided valuable hands-on experience in **DevSecOps, Jenkins, CI/CD Security, Automated Security Testing, and Secure Software Development**.